3v1n0/zsh-bash-completions-fallback/README.md

 Make sure you load this after other plugins to prevent their completions to be replaced by the (simpler) bash ones.

-Not all the bash completions can work as they precisely do in bash, as per missing `compopt` support, that may be used to control the output or avoid adding spaces or limit the results.
-However this could be implemented at later times.
+Most of all bash completions can now work as they precisely do in bash, as per the `compopt` simulation that is added here.
+It may be used to control the output or avoid adding spaces or limit the results.

 The plugin by default works by lazy-loading the completions the first time you hit TAB to complete a command, however this can be controlled using the